Skip to content

 # Compile directory with custom output

-purus build -d src -o build
+purus build src -o build

 # Compile with config, override output directory